simonsobs/sotodlib/docs/calibration.rst

     \mathrm{d} = \mathrm{I}_{\mathrm{in}} + \left[A_{\mathrm{wire}}\ e^{2i\theta_\mathrm{wire}} + A_{\mathrm{background}}\ e^{2i\theta_\mathrm{bg}} +\mathcal{O}(\varepsilon) \left(\mathrm{CMB, sky}\right)\right]\exp i\left[-4\theta_{\mathrm{HWP}} + 2\theta_{\mathrm{det}}\right] + c.c.

-In this representation, :math:`\mathrm{d` is a time-ordered measurements consists of the Intensity of the input power, :math:`\mathrm{I}_\mathrm{in}` and the polarization terms of some static background :math:`A_\mathrm{background}`, wires power :math:`A_\mathrm{wire}`, sky signal, and tiny amount of CMB.
+In this representation, :math:`\mathrm{d}` is a time-ordered measurements which consists of the Intensity of the input power, :math:`\mathrm{I}_\mathrm{in}` and the polarization terms of some static background :math:`A_\mathrm{background}`, wires power :math:`A_\mathrm{wire}`, sky signal, and tiny amount of CMB.